SNAP Benefits in Rhode Island: How to Apply and Qualify

 What is an EBT Card and How to Use it?

 Using your EBT card is simple.
-At checkout, you just swipe your card at the card reader and enter your private four-digit Personal Identification Number (PIN).
-The process is nearly identical to using a regular debit card for a purchase.
+At checkout in an approved store, you just swipe your card and enter your private PIN.
+The process works just like using a regular debit card to pay for your groceries.
+The cost is then deducted from your SNAP balance.

 What Can You Buy with SNAP Benefits?